ncatlab/nlab-content/pages/2/4/3/0/342/content.md

 So $(n,r)$-categories are a generalisation of both $n$-[[n-category|categories]] and $n$-[[n-groupoid|groupoids]], covering some of the ground in between (and a bit beyond).
 As $n$ increases, there are many more possibilities, until there are infinitely many kinds of $(\infty,r)$-[[(infinity,n)-category|categories]].

+\begin{remark}
-**Remark:** This definition does not attempt to cover all possible scenarios w.r.t. triviality or invertibility of morphisms at any given dimension.
+This definition does not attempt to cover all possible scenarios regarding the triviality or invertibility of morphisms at different dimensions.
 In particular:

-* There is no implication "if a morphism at dimension $k$ always uniquely exists, then a moprphism at dimension $k+1$ always uniquely exists".
+* In general, if a morphism at dimension $k$ always uniquely exists, it need not follow that a morphism at dimension $k+1$ always uniquely exists.
 A counterexample are monoid-[[enriched category|enriched categories]], where we [[horizontal categorification|view monoids as single-object categories]], so that we can see monoid-enriched categories as 2-categories whose *sets* of 1-morphisms are singletons, but whose sets of 2-morphisms are not.

-* There is no implication "if all morphisms at dimension $k$ are invertible, then all morphisms at dimension $k+1$ are invertible".
-A counterexample are ordered groupoids, and in particular the [[horizontal categorification|single object case]] of [[ordered group]]s such as $(\mathbb{Z}, +, \leq)$.
+* In general, if all morphisms at dimension $k$ are invertible, it need not follow that all morphisms at dimension $k+1$ are invertible.
+A counterexample is ordered groupoids, and in particular the [[horizontal categorification|single object case]] of [[ordered groups]] such as $(\mathbb{Z}, +, \leq)$.
 They have invertible 1-morphisms, but non-invertible 2-morphisms.

-A more fine-grained classification of higher categories can thus be imagined, where we do not specify two numbers $n$ and $r$, but two subsets of $\mathbb{N}$.
+A more fine-grained classification of higher categories could thus be imagined, where we would not specify two numbers $n$ and $r$, but two subsets of $\mathbb{N}$.
+\end{remark}

 ## Definition
 {#Definition}